Directions for Move-In Day:

 Yes!
 Only one vehicle per student is allowed in our staging areas at a time.
 So if you are bringing multiple cars, park one in a lot and drive the other one to the appropriate staging area or hall.
 Once you have finished unloading one vehicle, you can go and do it all again.
 Also, no trailers, oversized vehicles, or moving vans are allowed in the staging areas.
 Finally, drivers must always stay with the vehicle when you are unloading it!
 Once your vehicle is unloaded, go park it.
 A shuttle bus will be running all day to bring you from the parking areas back up to the Residence Halls.

 What is available in the local Lock Haven community?

 Forget something?
 Need something?
-K-Mart, Wal-Mart, Lowe’s, and various grocery stores are all nearby.
+Wal-Mart, Lowe’s, CVS, and several grocery stores are all nearby.
 If you have any questions, please ask a staff member.